acentswap/docs2-wiki/get-started-aptos/wallet-guide.md

 3 - Done!
-You can now deposit APT into the Aptos wallet and start using PancakeSwap on Aptos by going to the "Discover" page!
+You can now deposit APT into the Aptos wallet and start using AcentSwap on Aptos by going to the "Discover" page!

 ![](../.gitbook/assets/blocto-setup-guide-mobile-6.png)![](../.gitbook/assets/blocto-setup-guide-mobile-7.png)
 {% endtab %}